tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/get-azure-active-directory-token.md

 ---
-title: Use Azure Active Directory authentication to send messages to a Service Bus queue ms.date: "07/15/2020" ms.service: "service-bus" ms.topic: "reference"
+title: Use Azure Active Directory authentication to send messages to a Service Bus queue
+description: Learn how to get an Azure AD token that you can use to send messages to a Service Bus namespace. ms.date: "07/15/2020" ms.service: "service-bus" ms.topic: "reference"